 - Test the soil to ensure an adequate amount of phosphorus and potassium.
 Additional applications of potassium — one pound of K2O per 1,000 square feet — in April and again in May or June will improve summer lawn performance.

-- Core aerify tight soils and thatched turf in the fall or spring to increase water and air movement into the soil.
+- Core aerify cool-season lawns in the fall or spring to increase air, water and nutrient movement into the soil.
 This builds better root systems.
 Avoid summer coring in the absence of water because it may cause excessive drying and drought stress.

-- Limit thatch removal by power raking or verticutting to fall or early spring or fall, since water demands are low and turf recovery is rapid.
+- Limit thatch removal by power raking or verticutting to early spring or fall, when water demands are low and turfgrass recovery is rapid.
 Do not severely power rake lawns in the late spring or summer or they will require excessive irrigation to remain alive.
-When necessary, severe power raking and seeding should be done in September.
+When necessary, severe power raking and seeding should be done in September on cool-season lawns..

 - Select grasses that require less summertime irrigation to remain attractive.
-Zoysia is a warm-season grass, and tall fescue is a cool-season grass.
+Zoysia is a warm-season grass more tolerant to heat and drought, and tall fescue is a more deeply rooted cool-season grass.
 Both are noted for their ability to make an attractive summer lawn with less irrigation.